eclipse/jnosql-extensions/arangodb-extension/README.md

 ## ArangoDBRepositoryAsync

-ArangoDBRepositoryAsync is an extension of RepositoryAsync that allows using N1QL annotation that executes N1QL.
+ArangoDBRepositoryAsync is an extension of RepositoryAsync that allows using AQL annotation that executes AQL.

 ```java